microsoft/DefendTheFlag/README.md

 > NOTE:
 > Ubuntu-Katoolin will leverage Ubuntu since it supports ```cloud-init``` and the [Katoolin](https://github.com/LionSec/katoolin) project.
 No work has been done to automate on top of this **yet**, however, scripts exist in the ```Downloads``` > ```Katoolin``` folder.
 Until automation exists, grabbing the VHD for Ubuntu-Katoolin adds very little.
 The scripts are more important here as grabbing the necessary files is fairly easy with the right distro.

+Don't want to download them?
+See guidance on ```Phase 2```; those scripts automatically pull from these public Azure Storage Containers.

 ## Linked content